Path to function: Preferences > Attribute release

 - Use the plus button to add any other aliases to use for that resource, then click done and save.

 In the same advanced dialogue you can also set a specific NameID attribute and format for the specified resource.
-This will not need to be used for federation resources, but some custom SAML resources may need this setting to be changed - e.g. G Suite requires a NameID format of emailAddress and a NameID attribute that contains the email address.
+This will not need to be used for federation resources, but some custom SAML resources may need this setting to be changed - e.g. Google Workspace requires a NameID format of emailAddress and a NameID attribute that contains the email address.

 It can be tempting to set up a policy for each and every resource because that's how you assign them to permission sets, and whilst this approach can let you maintain very tight control over access we usually do not recommend it because it adds complexity, which in turn makes errors more likely.
 It would also make it more difficult to troubleshoot access problems should there be any.

-Personal attributes such as email address or real name, if being released at all, should generally be included in resource policies rather than the global policy.
+Personal attributes such as email address or real name, if being released at all, should generally be included in resource policies rather than the default policy.

 Anything to watch out for?

-By default, all attributes in the global policy will be released to any service provider in the federation that the user tries to access.
+By default, all attributes in the default policy will be released to any service provider in the federation that the user tries to access where there is no per-resource policy defined.
 This can be curtailed if necessary by restrictive mode.

 If the service provider in question only supports the old SAML 1.x standard then attributes are not transmitted quite as securely, so you may prefer not to pass data such as email addresses or real names.